 We, at the District, understand and value the health and wellness of our students.
 As part of former First Lady Michelle Obama’s Let’s Move campaign, the Healthy, Hunger-Free Kids Act of 2010 was passed into law.
 It aims to improve child nutrition by making changes to school meal guidelines.
 This law promotes healthier meals and incorporates the principles of the Dietary Guidelines for Americans by implementing grade-level regulations on Meat, Fruit, Vegetables, and Whole Grains.
 The meals planned by the Long Beach Unified School District Nutrition Services staff comply with set standards for calories, saturated fat, sodium, and specified servings of food groups.
 Current menus average less than 10% of calories from saturated fat over a one week period.

 At elementary schools, middle schools and senior high schools, an automated point of sale (POS) system is in operation.
 This system streamlines data collection and provides students the opportunity to interact with a computer in a business environment.
-Students are issued either a bar coded meal card to be scanned or a Personal Identification Number (PIN) to be entered into the computer to determine their meal eligibility and to record the transaction.
-Students not eligible for free or reduced price meals may establish a prepaid meal account and pay in advance or may elect to pay daily.
-(The requirement to pay does not apply at the non-pricing schools.)
+To receive meal services, students use a bar coded meal card to be scanned or enter a Personal Identification Number (PIN) or Student Identification Number at the point of service.

 The Nutrition Services Branch strives to support the academic programs of the district.
 We welcome suggestions to enhance our program to better serve you.